avyukd/avyukd.github.io/_posts/2021-12-29-VAL-warrants.md

 Back to the original question: can these warrants 100x?

 Before we start dealing with IV, let’s just build some intuition.
 Say Valaris trades at a peak of 2x replacement value (offshore drillers did this last cycle).
 This means Valaris hits a market cap of $30B which means its share price 10x’s from ~$36 to ~$360.
-Warrants are now ITM: $360 – $138.88 = $221.12, warrants must cost at least $221.12 which is a 70x from their current price – unbelievable.
+Warrants are now ITM: $360 – $138.88 = $221.12, warrants must cost at least $221.12 which is a 70x from their current price.
 Factor in IV spike and some additional premium from increased demand (not sure if that’s priced in or not – as I said, options beginner), 100x suddenly seems realistic.

 Obviously, VAL being a 10-bagger is a big assumption, but the fact that these warrants even have the potential to 100x is amazing – there’s very few opportunities out there like that.